mastrof/MicrobeAgents.jl/docs/src/introduction.md

 `run!` will return two dataframes, one for the agent-level data (`adf`) and one for the model-level data (`mdf`, which in this case will be empty).
 This way, we have produced our first random walk.
-Since `adf.position` is a vector of tuples, we first have to unpack the x and y values and then we are ready to plot our trajectory.
+Since `adf.position` is a vector of static vectors, we first have to unpack the x and y values and then we are ready to plot our trajectory.
 ```
 using Plots